Summer Conference Services

 Before any conference arrangements can be confirmed, the Summer Conference Agreement Form must be submitted with the sponsorship signature of a University of Texas at Austin Vice-President or Dean to the Conference Manager.
 The Conference Manager will send the agreement form in March to the Conference Coordinator to obtain the appropriate signature.
 The agreement guidelines that a university sponsor acknowledges can be found here.

-$80 for single double shared room per night (with towel and soap service)
+$80 single room private bath per night

 *A-La-Carte is also available by request.
 The prices listed above are only recommended prices when estimating total meals and amounts for a la carte.

-Rates vary based on the type of room accommodation, room services, meal service, length of stay and size of the group.
 No refunds are made for late arrival, early departure, missed meals or unused dining balances.

 - Participant Registration